There are no results found for your search. Make sure your search is spelled correctly or try another term.

 Latino Network | Portland, Oregon: The Latino Network’s Juntos Aprendemos program provides kindergarten readiness resources for parents and children in Spanish-speaking families.
 Through an Impact Grant of $135,000 from Umpqua Bank, Juntos Aprendemos is expanding into more schools in the Portland area.

 Salem-Keizer Education Foundation | Salem, Oregon: With an Impact Grant of $150,000, the Salem-Keizer Education Foundation is expanding volunteer recruitment and retention for their innovative Path to Post-Graduation Success program.

 United Way of the Wine Country | Santa Rosa, California: A $125,000 Impact Grant from Umpqua Bank is helping UWWC expand Schools of Hope, an early-grade reading initiative in Lake and Mendocino Counties, to help young children build critical early reading skills.

 To learn more about how Umpqua Bank is investing in the communities we serve, read about S.M.A.R.T. in the Roseburg area, one of our existing Impact Grant partners.
 The deadline to apply for this round of Impact Grants is June 29th, 2018, by 5pm PST.
 To see a complete list of application requirements, read our Impact Grant Guidelines.
-If your organization meets these requirements, and is seeking a partner for their next stage of growth, you can apply here today.
+If your organization meets these requirements, and is seeking a partner for their next stage of growth, you can apply in 2019.